TechReg top 5 downloads per 10 Aug 2021.Read more about Top 5 paper downloads

-Technology and Regulation (TechReg), Volume 2021 so far contains 2 paper2:
+Technology and Regulation (TechReg), Volume 2021 so far contains five papers:

 Technology and Regulation (TechReg) is a new interdisciplinary journal of law, technology and society.
 TechReg provides an open-access platform for disseminating original research on the legal and regulatory challenges posed by existing and emerging technologies.

 The Editor-in-Chief is Professor Ronald Leenes of the Tilburg Law School.
 Our Editorial Board Committee comprises a distinguished panel of international experts in law, regulation, technology and society across different disciplines and domains.

 TechReg aspires to become the leading outlet for scholarly research on technology and regulation topics, and has been conceived to be as accessible as possible for both authors and readers.